 One especially fun decorative leather treatment, that also happens to be a popular fashion statement at the moment, is fringe.
 Leather fringe has a very specific aesthetic that can come across as cliche, but I've also seen people use this basic technique to come up with all kinds of other interesting and creative designs.

-If you want to incorporate leather fringe into a design, and you're looking for more basic instruction in leatherworking techniques check out my free Leatherworking Class!
+If you want to incorporate leather fringe into a design, and you're looking for more basic instruction in leatherworking techniques check out my free Beginning and Intermediate Leatherworking Classes!

 Step 1: Tools and Materials

 Step 2: Cutting Fringe by Hand

 Making fringe from raw leather is really quite simple.
 Basically all you do is cut slashes in a piece of leather in order to create a series of parallel strips that are connected on one end, and free on the other end (though I have also seen some interesting designs made with fringe that was left connected on both ends).
 Fringe works best in leather that is not too thick or stiff, something flexible that will have a lot of movement is ideal.

 Before you start cutting, you just have to decide how long you want the fringe, or if you want it to vary in length, how wide the whole section of fringe needs to be, and how wide you want to make each individual strip.
 The width of the strips depends a little on the scale of your project, but somewhere between 1/8" and 3/8" is a good range.
 Any thinner than 1/8" is too thin to cut by hand, and wider than 3/8" tends to look like a cheap costume.